jenkinsci/generic-webhook-trigger-plugin/README.md

   * From the query parameters
   * From the headers

- 3. Contribute those values as variables to the build
+ 3. Trigger a build with those values contribute as variables

 There is an optional feature to trigger jobs only if a supplied regular expression matches the extracted variables.
 Here is an example, let's say the post content looks like this:
 ```